AN1001/2D_Wave_Simulation/README.md

 # 2D_Wave_Simulation
 Simulates a 2D (Gaussian pulse) wave and the readings of three IMUs around it in real time.

+And then uses the data from the IMUs to try and figure out the location of origin of the pulse (by TDoA).

 Can also simulate obstacles with varying levels of absorption (uncomment line below extra boundary conditions)
 ```python
 #obstacle